Visan1/Data-Analytics-Project/README.md

 ## Insights Summmary

 ### **Total Riders in 2021**
-* Bike riding data from January to December 2021 shows members made up approximately 55.4% of total riders, and casual riders made up approximately 44.6%
+* Bike ridership data from January to December 2021 shows members made up approximately 55.4% of total riders, and casual riders made up approximately 44.6%
 * These numbers were 2,539,802 for members and 2,048,302 for casual riders

 ### **Average Ride Lengths in 2021**